rxdu/unitree_go1_gazebo/README.md

 <img src="docs/screenshots/go1_gazebo.png" height="250"> <img src="docs/screenshots/go1_ft_sensor.png" height="250">

-This repository also serves as a reference for creating a Gazebo simulation for any robot.
+This repository also serves as a reference for creating a Gazebo (ignition) simulation for any robot.
 You can find documentation of the simulation setup process in [SETUP.md](docs/SETUP.md).

 ## Supported platform